Pack Internship Grant Program

 What type of employers are eligible to apply?

-Any non-profit organization, start-up company or public/government agency in the greater Reno-Tahoe area is eligible to apply for a funded position.
+Any non-profit organization, public/government agency, start-up or small business, University department or NSHE affiliate in the greater Reno-Tahoe area is eligible to apply for a funded position.
 Employers may also participate with self-funded internships.

 What types of positions does the Pack Internship Grant Program look for from employers?

-We encourage employers to visit our Pack Internship Showcase page to learn about the various types of positions the program offers to students.
-There are a limited number of employers selected each year.
-We encourage submitting applications in multiple areas of need, as we make every effort to develop a diverse set of internships each year.
+The Pack Internship Grant Program offers various internship positions to students.
+We encourage employers submit applications in multiple areas of need, as we make every effort to develop a diverse set of internships each year.

 What is the duration of the program?